dappernarwhalstudios/my-daily-dad-joke-landing-page/_pages/faq.md

 ---

+### Will I lose my favorites if I change phones?
+Nope!
+Just sign in with Apple or Google to keep your favorites synced across all your devices.
+It's quick, secure, and helps you pick up right where you left off.

+---

 ### Is there a widget?
 Definitely!
 Add the *My Daily Dad Joke* widget to your home screen so you never miss a laugh.
 Just long-press your home screen, tap the `+`, and search for our widget.